 No modification of, or amendment to, this Settlement shall be valid or binding unless set forth in writing and duly executed by the Parties and no waiver of any breach of any term or provision of this Settlement shall be effective or binding unless made in writing and signed by the Party purporting to give the same and unless otherwise provided, shall be limited to the specific breach which is waived.

-Assignment

-TransCanada may assign this Settlement without the consent of the Parties.

-Enurement

-The provisions of this Settlement shall be binding upon and shall enure to the benefit of the Parties and their respective successors and permitted assigns.

 Time Shall be of the Essence

 Time shall be of the essence of this Settlement.